A Voice To Charm the Angels

 You Raise Me Up

-Brian was the very first international artist to record the now famous uplifting anthem “You Raise Me Up” by Secret Garden in 2001, today one of his most popular signature songs.
+Brian was the very first international artist to record the now famous uplifting anthem “You Raise Me Up” by Secret Garden in 2001, today it remains one of his most popular signature songs.
 His heart-wrenching LIVE performance of “You Raise Me Up” at the funeral of Irish football legend George Best was released as a single and earned him a spot in the top 5 of the UK charts.
 This song has since been recorded by over 1,000 artists.

 Riverdance to Eurovision